 Starfield trailer and release date

-Now, though, we've finally got a date - at E3 2021 Bethesda opened Xbox's presentation with a longer trailer for the game and confirmed its release date as November 11 2022.
+Now, though, we've finally got a date - at E3 2021 Bethesda opened Xbox's presentation with a longer trailer for the game and confirmed its release date as 11 November 2022.
+That was sadly revised in May 2022, when Bethesda delayed the game into the first half of 2023, per the statement below.

 What would have been a simple bit of estimation over the course of years has become more complicated when it comes to the game's likely platforms.
 After all, Microsoft recently completed its blockbuster purchase of Bethesda, and big-name exclusives will surely have been one major motivator behind that.